elena-shvetsova/bem-core/common.docs/i-bem-js/i-bem-js.ru.md

  * develop web interface in terms of blocks, elements, modifiers;
  * describe a block's behaviour in a declarative style as a set of states;
  * integrate easily JavaScript code with CSS in BEM style and with BEMHTML-templates;
- * flexible override behaviour of library blocks.
+ * flexibly override behaviour of library blocks.

 *i-bem.js* is not suitable for: